tldr-pages/tldr/pages/common/firefox.md

 `firefox --private-window`

-- Open Firefox and search for 'wikipedia' using the default search engine:
+- Search for "wikipedia" using the default search engine:

 `firefox --search "{{wikipedia}}"`